blademaw/simplecitation/README.md

 Any missing data are substituted with the placeholder "No [datum\_label]," e.g. "No author."

-Note that this does not aim to conform to any popular standardized format (APA 7, Chicago, etc.) but instead act as a way to quickly, succinctly describe the contents of a paper (e.g., for personal reference management.)
+Note that this does not aim to conform to any popular standardized format (APA 7, Chicago, etc.) but instead acts as a way to quickly, succinctly describe the contents of a paper (e.g., for personal reference management.)

 ### Examples